openflighthpc/docs.openflighthpc.org/docs/flight-environment/get-flight/configure.md

 ### Filesystem Structure

-When installed from the packages, the Flight Enviromment stores everything under `/opt/flight` (referenced as the `flight_ROOT`).
+When installed from the packages, the Flight Environment stores everything under `/opt/flight` (referenced as the `flight_ROOT`).
 This directory mirrors the [Linux Filesystem Hierarchy Standard](https://en.wikipedia.org/wiki/Filesystem_Hierarchy_Standard).

 Briefly, the `flight_ROOT` consists of: